 The new rooftop deck above the third floor shall not be in the direct pedestrian sight-line from Calder Street and minimally visible from Bartine Street.
 A mockup (or flags) must be used prior to construction to test sight lines and visibility.
 The new deck will abide by the Zoning Code.

-Mr. Knight gave a synopsis of the case report recommending that the request be Approved for the following reasons:

-The case was represented by Matt Long of Harrisburg Commercial Interiors, PO Box 100 Marysville, PA 17053, and Kali Tennis (the owner), 106 Calder Street Harrisburg, PA 17102 and Andrea Grove, 1727 Green Street Harrisburg, PA 17102.
-17011 (aka “the Applicants”).
+The case was represented by Chris Dawson (the contractor), 300 North 2nd Street Harrisburg, PA 17101, and Kali Tennis (the owner), 106 Calder Street Harrisburg, PA 17102 (aka “the Applicants”).

 Mr. Knee asked whether the applicant had anything to add.
 The Applicant stated that he had passed out additional materials including a comparison of windows, documentation of porches, and an updated rendering of the rear of the building.
 The Applicant stated that he was interested in Wendell’s discussion about windows because he was talking with Mr. Grumbine about an alternative window product and couldn’t see a path to approval.
 The Applicant said that due to this they are using insulated wooden windows and also stated that they were looking at triple insulated polymer windows.
 The Applicant stated that individuals in historic districts are looking for energy efficient windows.
 The Applicant said that their initial submission was the proposed insulated wood windows and that the existing windows are vinyl.